-This document describes NTIA's plan to assess the ability of DUTs to share spectrum with LMR systems in the 410-420 MHz frequency band.2 The test procedures and resultant test data are intended to complement the Phase I test results.
+This document describes NTIA's plan to assess the ability of DUTs to share spectrum with LMR systems in the 410-420 MHz frequency band.
+The test procedures and resultant test data complement the Phase I test results.
 The Phase I lab tests methodically characterized several key operating parameters of each DUT type for spectrum sensor performance, channel abandonment, and emissions characteristics.
 Numerous test trials were required to derive statistically valid measurements of these parameters.
 Assessing these parameters in a dynamic field test environment would be logistically infeasible and would introduce unmanageable measurement uncertainties.
 Instead, the Phase II and III tests will focus on DUT to LMR system interactions that could not be replicated in a controlled laboratory test environment.
 Also, this plan will test hypotheses that emerged from the interpretation of the Phase I test results, in particular, a field assessment of DUT and LMR responses to hidden node conditions.

 The DUTs in the test-bed employ a variety of sensor-based detect and avoid technologies.
 They use unique RF sensors, modulations, channel access schemes, and time division duplex schemes.
-Based on Phase I test results, it is anticipated that there will be wide variations in equipment behavior.
+Phase I test results indicate that wide variations in equipment behavior are likely.
 Therefore, the type and depth of testing described herein is of a general nature.
-NTIA will tailor to each DUT detailed test procedures derived from these general plans.
+Detailed test procedures derived from these general plans will be tailored to each DUT.